-In the case of open surgery, a large incision (about 6 inches) is made in the belly area to fully expose the liver and gallbladder.
+In the case of open surgery, a large incision (about 6 inches) is made in the belly area to expose the liver and gallbladder fully.
 The gallbladder is then separated using tools, such as electrocautery, before sutures are used to close the incision.

-If the surgery is performed with laparoscopic methods, four small incisions are made in the abdominal area.
-The air is used to expand the abdominal cavity while inserting a laparoscope, a probe with a camera and a light into one of these incisions.
+Four small incisions are made in the abdominal area if the surgery is performed with laparoscopic methods.
+The air is used to expand the abdominal cavity while inserting a laparoscope, a probe with a camera, and a light into one of these incisions.

 In both procedures, the patient receives general anesthesia.
 In general, anticoagulants and antibiotics are administered to the patient before surgery to minimize certain risks, such as infection and bleeding.